Home

 Kenong Rimba has no show caves, but there are various caves which are visited by people trekking in the park.
 Kenong Rimba park borders its larger sister, Taman Negara.
 There is jungle, clear streams, cascading waterfalls and caves.
 Trekking groups go to explore the caves, swim in the rivers and camp.

-Chalets and campsites at Kesong Campsite.
+Facilities - Chalets, rooms and dormitories, also campsites at Kesong Campsite.
 Forest trails.

-Kenong is located in Lipis, near the town of Kuala Lipis, about 170 km from Kuala Lumpur.
+Location and access - Kenong is located in Lipis, near the town of Kuala Lipis, about 170 km from Kuala Lumpur.
 The park has only one entry point.
 From Kuala Lipis, the journey to the park can be made by river, which entails a 2 hour boat trip down the Jelai river, and then a short distance up the smaller Sg.Kenong to Tanjung Kiara.
 Alternatively one can catch a train to Batu Sembilan, then take a boat from the jetty across the Jelai and up to Tanjung Kiara.
 This is the access point to the reserve, although the park boundary is actually still 10 minutes walk away.
+There is now also a 4WD track.
 Unlike Taman Negara, visitors to Kenong Rimba can only enter with a guide.
 You can arrange a tour and guide from the hotels and guesthouses in Kuala Lipis.
 An average cost may be RM250 per person for 2 nights/ 3 days, inclusive of guides and meals.

 GUA CHARAS

 Not actually a show cave, but a temple cave, equiped with paths and electric lighting.
-Inside is a large reclining Buddha.
+Inside is a large reclining Buddha, as well as other Buddhist and Hindu statues.

-The Charas caves about 30 km northwest of Kuantan at Panching on the Sungai Lembing road.
+Location and access - Charas Cave is about 30 km northwest of Kuantan at Panching on the Sungai Lembing road.
 Panching is accessible by bus and taxi, but the caves are about 4 km off the main road.
-RM1 entrance fee.
+RM2 entrance fee.

 left click for larger picture